Pre-inflationary scalar perturbations on closed universes in loop quantum cosmology: Hamiltonian formalism

 Let us now consider the decomposition of the metric.
 Any symmetric tensor field on the $3$-sphere can be expanded in terms of tensor hyperspherical harmonics which, as in the case of a flat space, can be decomposed into scalar, vector and tensor modes in an SVT decomposition.
 There are two scalar, two vector and two tensor modes.
 Following \cite{Halliwell:1984eu}, we choose for the scalar modes:

 and let $(A^\alpha_{nlm})_{ij}$, for $\alpha=3,\dots,6$, represent the vector ($\alpha=3,4$) and tensor ($\alpha=5,6$) modes.
-The explicit form of the vector and tensor modes is described in the Appendix~\ref{sec:harmonics}.
-The modes $A^\alpha_{n\ell m}$ form an orthogonal basis for the space of symmetric tensors on the $3$-sphere.
-The indices $n\ell m$ are the curved analogue of the components of the momentum $\vec k$ in a Fourier expansion on a flat space.
+The explicit form of the vector and tensor modes is described in \cite{Halliwell:1984eu} and will not be relevant for our purposes.
+The modes $A^\alpha_{nlm}$ form an orthogonal basis for the space of symmetric tensors on the $3$-sphere.
+The indices $nlm$ are the curved analogue of the components of the momentum $\vec k$ in a Fourier expansion on a flat space.

 Introducing normalization factors $N_\alpha$ through

 where we lower and raise indices in the harmonics with the metric $\Omega_{ij}$ and its inverse, we have:

 The resolution of the identity in the space of symmetric tensors for this choice of orthogonal basis reads: